 “This is the only World Heritage property in Australia that isn’t government-funded and is privately owned,” says Neil as he leads us over a fallen fern and deeper into the forest.

-We are on Intrepid’s 5-day Daintree Adventure tour and will be spending the morning exploring the heart of the rainforest on foot with Neil.
+We are on Intrepid’s 5-day Daintree Retreat and will be spending the morning exploring the heart of the rainforest on foot with Neil.

 “We started running guided walks on the property to cover the costs associated with being World Heritage that are normally covered by the government,” says Neil, “so travellers that visit our property are paying the full cost of their experience and practicing a genuine form of eco-tourism.”